-UK house prices rose by 0.3% in January as the slowdown in activity that began towards the end of 2014 continued to soften growth, the country’s biggest building society said.
+UK house prices rose by 0.3% in January as the slowdown in activity that began towards the end of 2014 continued to stun price growth, the country’s biggest building society said.

 After a rush of sales in the first part of 2014, mortgage approvals started to drop off in the autumn and ended the year down by around a fifth, and reports from surveyors suggest there are fewer would-be buyers looking for homes.